GanOnsauce/ApolloHub/README.md

 ## <a href="https://github.com/GanOnsauce/ApolloHub/archive/refs/heads/main.zip"><img src="http://react.rocks/images/converted/downloadbutton.jpg" alt="Download Me (ZIP)" style="width:200px;height:100px;"></a>

 # ApolloHub
-ApolloHub is a simple, fun way to play games in the simplest syntax, HTML.
+ApolloHub is a simple, fun way to play games in the simplest way to use code, HTML.
 No funny, fancy language.
 Just in your browser.
 Thank you to <a href="https://scratch.mit.edu/users/legitfrodo/">legitfrodo</a> & <a href="https://scratch.mit.edu/users/ApolloSMH/">ApolloSMH</a> For being a test subject for this experiment.
 We hope you enjoy this small project taking form since April of 2021.
 (How to Download below )

 ## Play on the Browser
 With the newest ApolloHub update, you do NOT have to download the repo to play the game.
 Head to our website and play the games there through the games tab at 120 FPS!